scottrlarson/profession/content/education/apprentice-opportunity.md

 Eventual I would like to apprentice two individuals.
 One who is interested in repairing/upgrading laptops and another repairing upgrading desktops.

+## Main Requirements
+- Must be 18 years of age or older
+- Be available 2-3 days per week (Depending on my work load)
+- Be available 2-4 hours per day (Depending on my work load)
+- Live in Santa Rosa, California or the surrounding area within 20 miles.
+- Have reliable transportation

 ## Laptop Technician Requirements

 - Have 20/20 or better eyesight or have equivalent with prescriptions eyewear.